US Made Supply

 Keep a written log of every weekly activation and annual inspection.
 Tag or sign the unit with the last test date.
 This is the first thing an OSHA inspector asks to see.
 If you cannot produce a log, the inspector will assume the equipment has not been maintained.

 Warning: Skipping the weekly flush on plumbed eyewash stations is the most common maintenance failure.
-Stagnant water in the supply line grows Legionella and other bacteria.
+Stagnant water in the supply line grows Legionella and other waterborne pathogens — a concern reinforced by ASHRAE 188 water-management plans, which most large facilities now maintain at the building level.
 Flushing contaminated water into an injured person's eyes can cause a secondary infection that is worse than the original chemical exposure.

 Industry Applications